-As noted above, impact fee revenues can only be used to cover the expansion costs of public infrastructure needed to serve new development and fee amounts can only be set to recover the cost infrastructure expansion that is proportional to the needs of the new project.
+As noted above, impact fee revenues can only be used to cover the expansion costs of public infrastructure needed to serve new development and fee amounts can only be set to recover the cost of infrastructure expansion that is proportional to the needs of the new project.

 Public infrastructure.
 Public or capital infrastructure is the physical component of public services, generally including buildings, facilities and related improvements, such as parking, lighting, ball fields or other support facilities.
 Capital infrastructure includes streets, parks, administrative facilities, specialized fire or police buildings, and developed recreation facilities.
-Under Colorado statute infrastructure can include all equipment that has at least a five-year lifetime.
-It does not include personnel or any element of service costs even in circumstances where new staff is required to operate the new facilities.
+Under Colorado Statute, infrastructure can include all equipment that has a useful life of five years or longer.
+It does not include personnel or any element of service costs, even in circumstances where new staff is required to operate the new facilities.